Face Coverings and Masks By-Law

 - A person who is engaged in a public speaking event or conducting a ceremony can choose to not wear a mask if standing in an area of the space that is separate from the public attending the event.
 It is recommended that the person use a microphone to project their voice to reduce the risk of respiratory droplets being spread and not participate in any singing or chanting.
 The person public speaking or conducting a ceremony should stand at least 2 metres from the people in attendance and if there is more than one public speaker, they should be spaced at least 2 metres apart from each other and not be facing each other.

-It’s vital that no member of the public be denied entry or stigmatized if they are unable to wear a mask or face covering due to a listed exemption, we ask for patience and kindness as everyone adjusts and navigates through these uncertain times.
+It is vital that no member of the public be denied entry or stigmatized if they are unable to wear a mask or face covering due to a listed exemption and we ask for patience and kindness.

 Every operator of an enclosed public space (establishment) must take reasonable steps to comply with the By-law this includes posting visible signage at all entrances to their establishment and ensuring that anyone entering or remaining in their establishment wears a face covering that covers their noise, mouth and chin.